Denver International Airport Automated Guideway Transit System: Layout and operation

-Located within the secure areas of the airport, the AGTS utilizes twin 1.25 mi tunnels traveling underneath the aircraft taxiways and passing through the center on the concourse buildings.
-Four stations exist, serving each airside concourse (Concourses A, B, and C) and the Jeppesen Terminal (which serves ground transportation and baggage claim).
-While it is possible to walk from the Jeppesen Terminal to Concourse A via a pedestrian bridge over the taxiway, the train is the only way for the public to access Concourses B and C. The AGTS's layout is based on The Plane Train at Hartsfield–Jackson Atlanta International Airport, and the systems are nearly identical.
+Located within the secure areas of the airport, the AGTS operates bi-directionally in a pinched-loop configuration utilizing twin 1.25 mi tunnels traveling underneath the aircraft taxiways and passing through the center on the concourse buildings.
+Four stations exist, serving each airside concourse (Concourses A, B, and C) and the Jeppesen Terminal (which serves check-in, ground transportation and baggage claim).
+The AGTS is the only way for the departing passengers to access Concourses B and C. The layout of Denver International Airport is heavily based on that of Hartsfield–Jackson Atlanta International Airport with the AGTS being operationally identical to The Plane Train (which was also built by Westinghouse) at that airport.

-Trains generally run at 1.5 minute intervals during peak times resulting in an 11-minute travel time from end to end.
+Trains generally run at 1.5 minute intervals during peak times resulting in an 11-minute travel time from end to end (round trip).

-Each station has an island platform, and the Jeppesen Terminal station also includes additional side platforms on the outside of each track.
-Trains arriving at the Jeppesen Terminal from the concourses unload passengers and then switch to the northbound track at a crossover south of the station.
-The train operation uses the Spanish solution; when a train arrives at the terminal, the outboard doors open first to allow arriving passengers to exit before inboard doors then open, allowing departing passengers to board, with the train using a crossover north of the station.
-Crossover tracks also exist between each station, so traffic can be routed around stalled or disabled trains if necessary.
-A maintenance facility is located just beyond the Concourse C station, which is also where trains reverse at the north end.
+Each concourse station has an island platform between the two tunnels.
+The Jeppesen Terminal station is configured with the Spanish solution, which includes an island platform for departing passengers but also includes additional side platforms on the outside of each track for arriving passengers.
+Usually, trains will reverse direction at the Jeppesen Terminal after unloading and loading passengers and switch to the northbound track at a crossover north of the station as it proceeds to the concourses.
+At busier times, trains arriving at the Jeppesen Terminal will unload passengers and proceed behind the station to switch tunnels before reentering the station on the opposite track to board departing passengers.
+Crossover tracks exist also between each station for additional flexibility and so traffic can be routed around stalled or disabled trains if necessary.
+A maintenance facility is located just beyond the Concourse C station, which is also where trains switch tunnels and reverse after unloading passengers at Concourse C.

-Late in the evening and overnight, the system is reduced to only operating one train.
+Late in the evening and overnight, the system is reduced to only one train in operation.
 The train will simply shuttle back and forth from end to end in one of the tunnels.